section-engineering-education/engineering-education/content/articles/cross-site-request-forgery-attack/index.md

 - Using referrer headers.
 - Reject unsolicited authentication requests.

-For more CSRF prevention alternatives, visit [CSRF prevention cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) by OWASP.
+For more CSRF prevention alternatives, visit the [CSRF prevention cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) by OWASP.

 ### Conclusion
 CSRF attack is a severe threat to web applications.
 The vulnerability depends on how the HTTP protocol manages web requests and processes.
 In a CSRF attack, the attacker tricks the authenticated user into performing malicious action on a web application without the user's knowledge.
 This causes a significant impact on the victim or the entire web application.

 To summarize, we have looked at:
-- What are CSRF attacks.
+- What are CSRF attacks?
 - How CSRF attacks work.
 - Impacts of CSRF attacks.
 - Testing of CSRF attacks.